wolf9970/CST136SRS04/README.md

 ## For those students wishing an extra challenge:

+This is only available to students who accurately complete all aspects of this assignment on time.

 Measure the time each calculation takes to determine which data structure and algorithm does the calculation the fastest.

-The two students with fastest accurate calculations that fully met the specification will be placed into a race on my computer.
-The student with the fastest release version calculation will recieve an SRS forgiveness (and a Smartie).
+The student with fastest release version with an accurate calculations that fully meets the specification.
+The winner will recieve an SRS forgiveness (and a Smartie).

 You are allowed to do any calculations at compile time you wish but you may not hand calculate anything.